-As shown in Figure 1.1, "Billing System SOA with an ESB", the ESB sits between the service's implementation and any consumers that want to access the service.
+As shown in Figure 1 the ESB sits between the service's implementation and any consumers that want to access the service.
 The ESB handles functions such as:

 - publishing the endpoint's WSDL contract. - translating the received messages into data the service's implementation can use. - assuring that consumers have the required credentials to make requests on the service. - directing the request to the appropriate implementation of the service. - returning the response to the consumer.